abhi1345/recommendation-systems/README.md

 * generate_recommendations(n): outputs a pandas DataFrame with n rows of recommendations (1 per row).

 ## The Models
+The first 2 systems create simple recommendations based on activity of previous users.
-The last 3 systems use machine learning models to aid in generating suggestion.
+The last 3 systems use machine learning to aid in generating personalized suggestions.
 All models are in Python, based on pseudocode written by Johnathan Shewchuk in [Concise Machine Learning.](https://people.eecs.berkeley.edu/~jrs/papers/machlearn.pdf)

 ## The Data
 Dataset taken from UCI machine learning repository. [link](https://archive.ics.uci.edu/ml/datasets/Restaurant+%26+consumer+data)